Looking for some cat litter box alternatives for traveling, small spaces, and more?

 Maybe you need a quick fix while you settle into a new home?

-Perhaps you just really just hate the idea of litter boxes and want to know if you absolutely need one?
+Perhaps you just really hate the idea of litter boxes and want to know if you absolutely need one.

 Can you have a cat without a litter box?

-Our short answer is no. This is a preference but also part of being a responsible cat owner.
+Our short answer is no. This is a preference, but it is also part of being a responsible cat owner.

-For a time, when we first had Boo, my boyfriend and I really wanted to teach him how to use the toilet.
+For a time, when we first had Boo, we really wanted to teach him how to use the toilet.

-We thought it would have been hilarious teaching him to flush like the cat in “Meet The Fockers.”
+We thought it would have been hilarious to teach him to flush like the cat in “Meet The Fockers.”

-There are so many reasons why you the toilet isn’t the best option:
+There are so many reasons why the toilet isn’t the best option:

 Why flushing cat waste is really not a good idea

-You would think your waste system, if you are living in a developed country and area, should be able to handle all sorts of things.
+You would think your waste system, if you are living in a developed country or area, should be able to handle all sorts of things.

 At some point, we were considering moving internationally outside of the United States, and bringing our cats along in the process.